Carlos Correa Player Props: Twins vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 10.2 K/9 to lead the league.
+- The pitching staff for the White Sox has a collective 10.2 K/9 to pace MLB.

-- The White Sox's 5.96 team ERA ranks 29th among all league pitching staffs.
+- The White Sox's 5.80 team ERA ranks 29th among all MLB pitching staffs.

-- The White Sox give up the second-most home runs in baseball (48 total, 1.7 per game).
+- White Sox pitchers combine to give up the second-most home runs in baseball (49 total, 1.6 per game).

-- The White Sox will send Kopech (0-3) out to make his sixth start of the season.
-He is 0-3 with a 7.01 ERA and 27 strikeouts through 25 2/3 innings pitched.
+- Cease (2-1 with a 4.15 ERA and 37 strikeouts in 30 1/3 innings pitched) makes the start for the White Sox, his seventh of the season.

-- His most recent time out came on Wednesday against the Toronto Blue Jays, when the righty threw five innings, surrendering four earned runs while giving up six hits.
+- The righty's last time out was on Thursday against the Tampa Bay Rays, when he threw four innings, surrendering six earned runs while giving up nine hits.

-- The 27-year-old has a 7.01 ERA and 9.5 strikeouts per nine innings across five games this season, while giving up a batting average of .280 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.